It’s a refractor, and it has a huge 6” aperture, and it’s under $1000.

 No Eyepieces & Mount

 Many telescopes are praised for the optics, but the mount and/or tripod are severely lacking and limiting.
-In this case, you are responsible for choosing the most appropriate equipment for your needs and can customize your setup.
+In this case, you are responsible for choosing the most appropriate equipment for your needs and can customize your setup, which I think is great.

 No Instructions Included